 The only supplemental services available to demonstration participants are the one time only funds available to assist in the process of transitioning to a qualified community residence.
 These include a food card, transportation funds, and flexible funds.
-These services are provided by the Transition Center prior to and during transition and are not ongoing.
-Information about accessing these services will be provided by the Transition Center at the time of application to one of the HCBS waivers.
+These services are provided by the transitional case manager prior to and during transition and are not ongoing.
+Information about accessing these services will be provided by the transitional case manager during the development of the plan of care or plan of service.